 Cats, her sacred animals, were highly regarded in ancient Egypt.
 They also protected the grain from mice and rats.
 Families owning cats took care that they got due attention and respect.
 Killing a cat was punished with death.

-IN SOME myths the "Top hog" is God.
+In some myths a "Top hog" is God.
 In classical Hindu mythology God Vishnu (a Preserver) descended into animal form to do his work:

 Vishnu saw it fit to change into a seducing woman too, on some occasion.